JoshuaKaden/JoshuaKaden.github.io/_posts/2020-03-03-init-with-closure.markdown

 Line by line:

 1. First, we instantiate `HttpClient` using our fancy new initializer.
 2. Line 2 is where we name the incoming parameter.
-Remember how we create a `config` object in the `init` for `HttpClient`?
+Remember how we created a `config` object in the `init` for `HttpClient`?
 Well, here it is.
 3. Let's tweak the config, by setting `expectSuccess` to `false`.
 Note that its default value is `true`.
 4. Outside the closure, let's examine the value of `expectSuccess` in the client's `config`.
 (Spoiler alert: It will be `false`).